yeoldegrove/osism.github.io/docs/guides/configuration-guide/ceph.md

    is present in the file.

    ```
-   # optional percentage of VGs to leave free,
+   # Optional percentage of VGs to leave free, defaults to false.
-   # defaults to false
    # Can be helpful for SSD performance of some older SSD models
-   # or to extend lifetime of SSDs in general
+   # or to extend lifetime of SSDs in general.
    ceph_osd_db_wal_devices_buffer_space_percent: 10

    ceph_db_devices: